 The way in which faults are assessed is explained, together with a guide to what areas these are marked under.
 Also, the difference between a driving fault and a serious one is discussed, so you need not worry about making ‘minor’ mistakes.
 There is a breakdown of the most common errors and advice on how to avoid them.
 It is a comprehensive guide which includes all the information you need to know as you take your lessons and prepare for the big day.
 This book will help to remove your uncertainty, and give you confidence.
 This is so important because preparation is the key to success.

 The book takes you through each part of the test, step by step.
 Sections on all the manoeuvres have guides to help you find out what you need to do and what the examiners expect to see.
 So no matter which exercise you do, you will have the knowledge needed to carry it out safely.

 The Driving Test is an informative and factual read from a road safety professional.
-Don has over 35 years experience of working in the driver training and testing industry.
-He is someone who has seen the driving test from both sides and knows the system inside out.
-It is full of factual information which will help you to dispel the myths, and to give you the tools you need to make sure you are properly prepared for taking your driving test.
+Don has 4 decades of experience working in the driver training and testing industry.
+He has seen the driving test from both sides and knows the system inside out.
+It will help you to dispel the myths, and to give you the tools you need to make sure you are properly prepared for taking your driving test.
 As a result of reading this guide there should be nothing about the test which comes as a surprise.
-Read it and make sure that you give yourself the best chance of first time success.
+Read it and as a result you will make sure that you give yourself the best chance of first time success.

 This is one of the Learning to Drive series which includes:

 - The Highway Code & Theory Test Revision Questions for Cars